powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-description.md

 #### Wecc
 - `PhotovoltaicsWeccCurrentSourceB`:
 WECC Photovoltaics grid following model with plant control REPCA, current control REECB, generator/converter REGCB with a current source as interface with the grid.
-(:warning: Named `PhotovoltaicsWeccCurrentSource` in Dynawo 1.6.0 and below)
+(⚠️ Named `PhotovoltaicsWeccCurrentSource` in Dynawo 1.6.0 and below)

 - `PhotovoltaicsWeccVoltageSourceA`:
 WECC Photovoltaics grid following model with plant control REPCA, current control REECA, generator/converter REGCB with a voltage source as interface with the grid.

 - `PhotovoltaicsWeccVoltageSourceB`:
 WECC Photovoltaics grid following model with plant control REPCA, current control REECB, generator/converter REGCB with a voltage source as interface with the grid.
-(:warning: Named `PhotovoltaicsWeccVoltageSource` in Dynawo 1.6.0 and below)
+(⚠️ Named `PhotovoltaicsWeccVoltageSource` in Dynawo 1.6.0 and below)

 - `WT4AWeccCurrentSource`:
 WECC Wind Turbine model with a simplified drive train model WTGT A, without the plant controller, with current control REECA, and generator/convertor REGCB with a current source as interface with the grid.